 Adjusting super amounts using a Rule Set

-On the top menu select the 'Setup' tab and click 'Rule Sets' option.
+On the top menu select the 'Setup' tab and click the 'Rule Sets' option.

 Highlight the Rule Set you would like to alter and click the ‘Edit’ button, then click the ‘Super’ section to display all superannuation options.